jedlimlx/supplemental-patches/README.md

 Q: The shaders I added aren't showing. <br>
 A: Try reloading the shaderpack, after ensuring that the resource-pack is loaded.

+Q: The built-in shaders aren't working. <br>
+A: Similarly, try reloading the shaderpack and ensuring that the built-in resource-pack is loaded.

 Q: Does this work with Optifine? <br>
 A: No. This only works with Oculus / Iris.